robertofinnisaro/robertofinnisaro.com/content/posts/ros-installation-guide.md

 source ~/.bashrc
 ```

-To check that this has been appeneded into the `~/.bashrc` correctly run the following:
+To check that this has been appended into the `~/.bashrc` correctly run the following:
 ```bash
 cat ~/.bashrc
 ```